Ms. Marvel (miniseries): Viewership

 Whip Media, which tracks viewership data for the more than 21 million worldwide users of its TV Time app, calculated that Ms. Marvel was the most anticipated new television series for June 2022.
 Variety's Trending TV chart, which tracks social media engagement across trending television content, reported that Ms. Marvel generated 526,000 engagements on Twitter from March 14–20, 2022.
 The surge in engagement was largely driven by the March 15 trailer drop, which introduced the character to audiences.
 Ms. Marvel ranked No. 2 on the chart, behind the Critics Choice Awards broadcast.
 Ms. Marvel later generated 344,000 engagements on Twitter from June 6–12, 2022.
 The show ranked No. 2 on the chart, behind Stranger Things.
 The show was featured in the Pakistan Google Search Trends list, ranking as one of the most-searched television series in the country in 2022.

-According to market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, Ms. Marvel had 46.2 times the average series demand in its first month after premiering.
+Market research company Parrot Analytics, which looks at consumer engagement in consumer research, streaming, downloads, and on social media, reported that Ms. Marvel had 46.2 times the average series demand in its first month after premiering.
 It ranked behind Obi-Wan Kenobi and Star Trek: Strange New Worlds in demand for new series premieres in the second quarter of 2022.
-Parrot Analytics reported that the show consistently saw an increase in-demand each week of its release.
+Parrot Analytics also noted steady week-to-week growth in demand throughout the series' release.
 Luminate, which measures streaming performance in the U.S. by analyzing viewership data, audience engagement metrics, and content reach across various platforms, reported that Ms. Marvel accounted for 4.1% of total original series viewership on Disney+ between December 31, 2021, and December 29, 2022.
-On August 12, 2023, Ms. Marvel attracted 910,000 viewers, achieving a 0.29% rating, which represents a 3% increase compared to the previous week on ABC.
+It was the platform's fifth most-streamed show in 2022, with 2.5 billion minutes viewed in the United States.
+On August 12, 2023, the series drew 910,000 viewers on ABC, earning a 0.29 rating—an increase of 3% from the previous week.